Sea otter: Recovery and conservation

 During the 20th century, sea otter numbers rebounded in about two-thirds of their historic range, a recovery considered one of the greatest successes in marine conservation.
 However, the IUCN still lists the sea otter as an endangered species, and describes the significant threats to sea otters as oil pollution, predation by orcas, poaching, and conflicts with fisheries – sea otters can drown if entangled in fishing gear.
 The hunting of sea otters is no longer legal except for limited harvests by indigenous peoples in the United States.
 Poaching was a serious concern in the Russian Far East immediately after the collapse of the Soviet Union in 1991; however, it has declined significantly with stricter law enforcement and better economic conditions.

 The most significant threat to sea otters is oil spills, to which they are particularly vulnerable, since they rely on their fur to keep warm.
 When their fur is soaked with oil, it loses its ability to retain air, and the animals can quickly die from hypothermia.
 The liver, kidneys, and lungs of sea otters also become damaged after they inhale oil or ingest it when grooming.
-The Exxon Valdez oil spill of 24 March 1989 killed thousands of sea otters in Prince William Sound, and as of 2006, the lingering oil in the area continues to affect the population.
+The Exxon Valdez oil spill of 24 March 1989 killed thousands of sea otters in Prince William Sound, and as of 2006, the lingering oil in the area continued to affect the population.
 Describing the public sympathy for sea otters that developed from media coverage of the event, a U.S. Fish and Wildlife Service spokesperson wrote:

 The small geographic ranges of the sea otter populations in California, Washington, and British Columbia mean a single major spill could be catastrophic for that state or province.
 Prevention of oil spills and preparation to rescue otters if one happens is a major focus for conservation efforts.
 Increasing the size and range of sea otter populations would also reduce the risk of an oil spill wiping out a population.
 However, because of the species' reputation for depleting shellfish resources, advocates for commercial, recreational, and subsistence shellfish harvesting have often opposed allowing the sea otter's range to increase, and there have even been instances of fishermen and others illegally killing them.